-A skeptical part of Ukraine’s electorate cannot imagine how Zelenskiy, an entertainer with no leadership or managerial experience political or otherwise, could manage to run a deeply corrupt country where millions are affected by the ongoing war against Moscow-led forces.
-But Zelenskiy seems to be sincere and fearless when he speaks about his feeling for the victims of the war.
+A skeptical part of Ukraine’s electorate cannot imagine how Zelensky, an entertainer with no leadership or managerial experience political or otherwise, could manage to run a deeply corrupt country where millions are affected by the ongoing war against Moscow-led forces.
+But Zelensky seems to be sincere and fearless when he speaks about his feeling for the victims of the war.

 “I am ready to kneel before every mother who did not see her son return from the frontlines,” he said during the presidential debates on Friday, and knelt down on the stage.
 Poroshenko followed him and also knelt in the most dramatic scene of this presidential race.

 To many in Ukraine, living with daily news of soldiers killed in the east of the country, the two rivals kneeling down came across as a rare sign of reconciliation.
 But many continue to wonder: is Zelensky a really a Kremlin project?

 “I don’t think so,” Ambassador Taylor told The Daily Beast.
 “I see no evidence that he is; he seems to be the guy who wants to unite Ukraine to make it strong.”

 In an exclusive interview with The Daily Beast, Zelensky’s close friend and fellow comedian at Studio Quarter-95, Yevgeny Koshevoy, said the presidential campaign was “painful” to watch.